Private, In-Home Tutoring in Rochester, Michigan

-SchoolTutoring Academy’s tutoring programs for Rochester students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Rochester, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Rochester Community Schools curriculum is based on the educational expectations set by the Michigan Department of Education.
 The schools follow the expectations in the Michigan Merit Curriculum, which provides a series of objectives for students to meet in each subject at each grade level.
 In high school, many of the course options available to students allow them to pursue individual learning goals that also help connect them with real career opportunities for their future.
 All courses support the college and career readiness goals that include learning how to collaborate, locate and evaluate and information, and communicate their ideas.